Investment Policy Statement

 B. Office Responsibilities

-The Office manages Pool assets, within the responsibilities set forth below by the Committee, and assists the Committee in developing the Investment Policy Statement and the Policy Portfolio.
-The Office’s investment management responsibilities include:
+The Office manages the LTIP, within the responsibilities set forth below by the Committee, and assists the Committee in developing the Investment Policy Statement and the Policy Portfolio.
+The Office’s responsibilities include:

 - Asset allocation and tactical decisions

 Based upon the University’s risk tolerance together with capital market risk and return estimates, the Committee and the Office will annually establish asset allocation targets and ranges in order to achieve the objectives stated in the Investment Policy Statement.
-The Office, with Committee approval, may adjust the portfolio within the established ranges for rebalancing or in gradual response to unusual conditions (such as reducing equity exposure after a prolonged period of excess returns) but will not engage in short-term speculation on the direction of markets.
+The Office adjusts the portfolio within the established ranges for rebalancing or in gradual response to unusual conditions (such as reducing equity exposure after a prolonged period of excess returns) but will not engage in short-term speculation on the direction of markets.

 - Manager Selection and Monitoring